- Student Shopping in Department Stores

 How is Department Store Shopping Beneficial for Students?

-We know that almost all high street retailers offer a student discount of some kind; both online and off, but here at Student Discount Squirrel, we believe that department stores can be even more beneficial to student shoppers than regular high street stores.
+We know that almost all high street retailers offer a student discount of some kind to both domestic and international student attendees; both online and off (discount card may be needed), but here at Student Discount Squirrel, we believe that department stores can be even more beneficial to student shoppers than regular high street stores.
 How?
 Time to use some of the tricks (and quirks) of the trade.
-Let us explain about these student discounts where usually you get 10% off when you show your student id.
+Let us explain about these best student discounts where usually you get 10% off when you show your student id.

 Department Stores Offer More Variety